-Do you want to know what Spotify Radio is and how it works?
-Whether you are a listener who wants better music recommendations or you’re an artist wanting to get your songs on Spotify Radio, I’ve researched this topic, released my own music as an artist on Spotify, and found the answers for you.
+Whether you are a listener who wants better music recommendations or you’re an artist wanting to get your songs on Spotify Radio: I’ve personally researched this topic, released my own music as an artist on Spotify, and found the answers for you.

-Spotify Radio is a series of algorithm playlists that can be based on any artist, album, playlist, or song on Spotify.
+Spotify Radio is a personalized playlist automatically created for you to find very similar music based on any artist, album, playlist, or song that you select on Spotify.
 These playlists are consistently updated over time to stay current and contain 50 tracks on average.

 Spotify Radio playlists are available for both Free and Premium users and are automatically created for any artist, album, playlist, or song that is available on Spotify.
 Other Spotify algorithm playlists that are similar to Radio include Release Radar, Discover Weekly, and Daily Mix.